httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "example-dict";key="c": (a b c)
 ~~~

-Note that the value for `key="c"` has been re-serialized according to the strict `member_value` algorithm.
+Note that the value for `key="c"` has been re-serialized according to the strict `member_value` algorithm, and the value for `key="d"` has been serialized as a Boolean value.

 ### Binary-wrapped HTTP Fields {#http-header-byte-sequence}

 If the value of the the HTTP field in question is known by the application to cause problems with serialization, particularly with the combination of multiple values into a single line as discussed in {{security-non-list}}, the signer SHOULD include the `bs` parameter in a component identifier to indicate the values of the fields need to be wrapped as binary structures before being combined.

-If this parameter is included with a component identifier, the component value is calculated using the following algorithm:
+If this parameter is included with a component identifier, the component value MUST be calculated using the following algorithm:

-0. Let the input be the ordered set of values for a field.
+0. Let the input be the ordered set of values for a field, in the order they appear in the message.
 1. Create an empty List for accumulating processed field values.
 2. For each field value in the set:
     0. Strip leading and trailing whitespace from the field value.
 Note that since HTTP field values are not allowed to contain leading and trailing whitespace, this will be a no-op in a compliant implementation.